Mallick17/Multi-Process-Container-Nginx-CWAgent-Supervisord/README.md

      - **Setup Overhead**: Installing and configuring `tini` or `dumb-init` adds complexity without providing the full process management capabilities needed.

 3. **Multiple Containers**:
-   - **Approach**: Run NGINX and the CloudWatch agent in separate containers, using Docker Compose or networking to share logs and metrics.
+   - **Approach**: Run NGINX and the CloudWatch agent in separate containers, using Docker Compose or networking to share logs and metrics .
    - **Complications**:
      - **Violates Single Container Requirement**: Your trial test explicitly requires a single container, making this approach unsuitable.
      - **Increased Complexity**: Managing multiple containers requires orchestration (e.g., Docker Compose, ECS), shared volumes for logs, and network configuration, which is overkill for a trial test.